Cleaning & Drying Your Wool Sleeping Bag

 Spot Cleaning

-• Use a DIY paste-like mixture of non-detergent soap and water
+- Use a DIY paste-like mixture of non-detergent soap and water

-• Spread the paste on a small soft brush or sponge and clean the shell of the sleeping bag with gentle moves
+- Spread the paste on a small soft brush or sponge and clean the shell of the sleeping bag with gentle moves

 Machine-washing

-• Before putting the sleeping bag in the machine, make sure to zip up all the zippers
+- Make sure to zip up all the zippers

-• Use a detergent for wool or silk.
 Do not bleach.
-Do not add fabric softeners or stain removers – they might affect the sleeping bag’s performance
+Do not add fabric softeners or stain removers – they might damage the mulberry silk shell and the wool filling. - Let it air-dry completely

 Handwashing

-• Fill your tub with lukewarm water
+- Fill your tub with lukewarm water

-• Use wool detergent, but avoid using too much of it since it will be harder to rinse it out
+- Use wool detergent, but avoid using too much of it since it will be harder to rinse it out

-• Put the sleeping bag in the tub and gently rub together the most heavily dirt-affected areas
+- Put the sleeping bag in the tub and gently rub together the most heavily dirt-affected areas

-• Use a soft sponge to go through the whole shell of the sleeping bag
+- Use a soft sponge to go through the whole shell of the sleeping bag

-• Let it soak for up to an hour and drain the water
+- Let it soak for up to an hour and drain the water

-• Gently press out any remaining water on the sleeping bag
+- Gently press out any remaining water on the sleeping bag

-• Fill the tub with lukewarm water to rinse.
+- Fill the tub with lukewarm water to rinse.
 Gently work out the soap and drain

-• Repeat the rinsing procedure until there is no soap left
+- Repeat the rinsing procedure until there is no soap left

 Drying

-• The sleeping bag will be heavy when wet so you might need a little help handling it
+- The sleeping bag will be heavy when wet so you might need a little help handling it

-• Air-dry it on a flat surface, preferably in the sun
+- Air-dry it on a flat surface

-• Avoid twisting the sleeping bag to remove excess water but if you need to, squeeze it out lightly
+- Avoid twisting the sleeping bag to remove excess water but if you need to, squeeze it out lightly

 Storing Your Wool Sleeping Bag